rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-school.md

 0. Install and use Git to obtain files from GitHub online
 0. Configure Ansible yml file to load and configure apps
 0. Transfer files into Pi using Secure FTP clients
-0. Backup configuration changes
+0. Backup configuration changes people can buy to avoid the hassle above.

-### LESSON 2 - cloud use cases
+### PRODUCT 2 - Cloud-connected devices

+We build complete <strong>display dashboards</strong> constantly from monitoring software such as AppDynamics, New Relic, Dynatrace, Nagios, etc.

 0. Obtain API keys from cloud vendors (understand OAuth2)
 0. Use separate files to keep keys from scripts (for security)